 Well, the sales take place twice a year in this town!
-So the stampede for the best bargains officially begin around July 1 and January 6.
+So the stampede for the best bargains has officially begun.
 For four to six weeks, every store across the city will be displaying the sign ‘SOLDE’, which means ‘sale’ in French.
-Admittedly, MLP was confused when seeing these signs for the first time – given that SOLD actually means ‘already purchased‘, in the UK.
+Admittedly, MLP was confused when seeing these signs for the first time – given that SOLD actually means ‘already purchased‘, in the UK and USA.
 But once we got our head around it, we couldn’t wait to get on our flats (shoes) and prepare for a shopping marathon!

 These rules may alter slightly during the sale but this is essential information that any visitor coming to Paris just has to know.
 It is also what we observed when we arrived from the UK.

 If you truly like the idea of shopping in Paris, you need to know that it is not a 24-hour city!
-You may be familiar with shops opening at 9am where you are from, but here you can forget it.
+You may be familiar with shops opening at 9am where you’re from, but here you can forget it.
 It is not the way Les Parisians roll!
 First of all, independent shops are often closed on Monday.
 So Monday is like a ghost town.
-Many of the shop owners in the city (apart from the main stores) is chilling out at home while us expats are pounding the streets full of naive expectation.
-When they start business on Tuesday, their doors will open at about 10am unless it’s a major department store in which case it will be earlier.
+Many of the shop owners in the city (apart from the main stores) are chilling out at home while us expats are pounding the streets full of naive expectation.
+When they start business on Tuesday, their doors will open at about 10 – 10- 10:30am unless it’s a major department store in which case it will be earlier.